tremol/beatbot-noise-control/README.md

 - Run `beatbot_demo.py`.
 It will walk you through recording, training, and trying out your model.

 - For a usage example, check out `beatbot_necrodancer.py`, which responds to noises by pressing up/down/left/right/escape keys.
     - Note: It may not work well for you, since it was trained by me on my microphone, but hopefully the code will be illustrative.
+(The [tsk](https://www.youtube.com/watch?v=2BsMktG9ruw&t=16s) and [cluck](https://www.youtube.com/watch?v=4MiKHpcvI9M&t=65s) are like these.)

 ### Example Setup

 Here are two ways to set this up with a Unix/macOS terminal.
 I recommend using local virtual environments for good hygiene.

-Clone the repo.
+Clone/download this repo.
 Once inside ...

 Use pip to install requirements.
 (If you don't want to use a virtual environment, just skip the first two lines.)
 ```